 How Does the Potential Software Company Relate?

 It’s also worth investigating the potential software’s use within your industry and other industries.
 Is this company an innovator and a leader?
 Will they outlast their current software offering?
 Are they generic in their focus, or user-focused?
-Will this new QMS adapt to your needs, or will you need to adapt to it?
+Will these new QM Software features adapt to your needs, or will you need to adapt to them?
 Finally, pay close attention to the reporting capabilities of your new system.
 Because all the data in the world is useless if top management can’t quickly access real-time reporting.

 Features to Look For

 In addition to these important considerations, it’s also important to consider the features your new QMS will provide.
 These aren’t just bells and whistles; instead, they’re vital parts of the system you’ll be utilizing daily.

 Examples of additional important features include:

 - Mobile & Fixed Station.
 Are there full-plant data collection options available, including fixed station and mobile collection?
 What is the flexibility to capture data from any location on the plant floor or remote sites?

 - Local Cache.
 Will there be uninterrupted data collection and the ability to collect data when the network or database server is down?